VE3NEA/JTSkimmer/docs/_posts/2024-01-29-rtl-sdr-vs-airspy-10m.md

 JT Skimmer proved to be a useful tool for side-by-side comparison of different SDR receivers.
 I ran RTL-SDR and Airspy Mini on 10m for 24 hours and let them decode FT8 on 28.074 kHz.

-Both receivers were connected to the same antenna via my homebrew [splitter]({{'/2024/01/28/splitter.html' | relative_url}}).
+Both receivers were connected to the same antenna (HexBeam at 45') via my homebrew [splitter]({{'/2024/01/28/splitter.html' | relative_url}}).
 Two instances of JT Skimmer wer running side by side, each with its own receiver, and saving decoded messages to the files.